In this tutorial, we’ll create a pipeline that does the following:

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-214e1155f5c3 mage/data "python mage_ai/comm…" 5 seconds ago Up 2 seconds mage-ai_server_run_6f8d367ac405
+214e1155f5c3 mage/data "python mage_ai/comm…" 5 seconds ago Up 2 seconds mage-ai_server_run_6f8d367ac405The container name in the above sample output is mage-ai_server_run_6f8d367ac405.

-Then run this command to install Python packages in the demo_project/requirements.txt
+Then run this command to install Python packages in the demo_project/requirements.txt file:

-docker exec [container_name] pip3 install -r demo_project/requirements.txt
+docker exec [container_name] pip3 install -r demo_project/requirements.txtpip

 If you aren’t using Docker, just run the following command in your terminal:

-In the top left corner, click File > New pipeline
+pip3 install -r demo_project/requirements.txtIn the top left corner, click File > New pipeline.

-Then, click the name of the pipeline next to the green dot to rename it to titanic survivors
+Then, click the name of the pipeline next to the green dot to rename it to titanic survivors.

-There are 4 buttons, click on the + Scratchpad
+There are 4 buttons, click on the + Scratchpad button to add a block.

 Paste the following sample code in the block: